-We foster an environment of professional development to help our employees reach their full potential through a culture of continuous improvement.
-This includes embracing diversity and actively removing barriers to support inclusion, engagement and growth at Gartner.
-Our Diversity, Equity and Inclusion ("DEI") Executive Council, composed of our CEO, Chief Human Resources Officer, CFO, General Counsel, head of Diversity, Equity and Inclusion, and other selected leaders, drives diversity, equity and inclusion as an imperative at all levels of the organization.
-In addition, the DEI Center of Excellence, which reports directly to our Chief Human Resources Officer, codifies our strategy and establishes goals against key metrics to drive greater transparency and accountability.
+Gartner is committed to creating a culture of inclusion - which is critical to the objectivity and independence we provide our clients.
+We celebrate diversity of thought and we welcome and encourage diverse perspectives.
+We embed Diversity, Equity and Inclusion ("DEI") concepts into our culture and our critical people processes.
+Our DEI efforts are all about building the confidence and conviction in all of our associates - but particularly in our leaders - to do the right things and building a language of inclusion to foster this.
+Our DEI Executive Council, composed of our CEO, Chief Human Resources Officer, CFO, General Counsel, head of DEI, and other selected leaders, drives diversity, equity and inclusion as an imperative at all levels of the organization.
+In addition, the DEI Center of Excellence operationalizes strategy and establishes goals against key metrics to drive greater transparency and accountability.
 Our teams of employees are composed of individuals from different geographies, cultures, religions, ethnicities, races, genders, sexual orientations, abilities and generations working together to solve problems.
-As of December 31, 2021, approximately 46% of our employees worldwide and 36% of our Board of Directors identified as female.
-In addition, 18% of our Board of Directors and approximately 22% of employees in the U.S. identified as racially or ethnically diverse.
+Currently, 33% of our Board of Directors and 23% of our executive management team identifies as female, and 25% of our Board of Directors identifies as racially or ethnically diverse.
+As of December 31, 2022, approximately 47% of our employees worldwide identified as female and 24% of employees in the U.S. identified as racially or ethnically diverse.
 On a worldwide basis, our employees were represented by more than 85 self-identified nationalities working in 38 different countries and territories.

-We focus on the role of unconscious bias and endeavor to build tools that help make various business processes more inclusive and accommodate a more diverse perspective.
 We emphasize the importance of inclusion to leaders and managers and the value of fostering a sense of belonging within their teams.
 We also continue to invest in learning opportunities to develop DEI at Gartner.
-For example, our popular Embracing Diversity & Being Inclusive module has enrolled more than 5,600 associates since its inception.
+For example, in addition to our popular Embracing Diversity & Being Inclusive training module, which covers the importance of diversity and inclusion at Gartner and the role of unconscious bias, we added a new module this year called Equity vs. Equality, which focuses on fostering a more equitable workplace.

 The Company supports a number of employee-driven Employee Resource Groups ("ERGs") that bring employees together to foster a diverse, inclusive and supportive workplace.
 Gartner currently has six formal ERGs supporting underrepresented racial, ethnic and multicultural backgrounds, women, the LGBTQ+ community, veterans and employees with disabilities.
 Participation in ERGs is voluntary and open to all employees.
-In 2021, over 4,300 Gartner associates were members of at least one ERG.
+In 2022, over 5,300 Gartner associates were members of at least one ERG.